Table of Contents

 Pros of Buying Out Your Ex

 - Kids stay in a familiar environment.
-Children often cope better when they stay in the same home.
-School runs, local friends, and routine stay intact.
-It reduces disruption during an already emotional time.
+Children often cope much better when their home life remains the same after a separation.
+They can continue with the same school, local friends, and routine, which reduces disruption during an already emotional time.

 - You avoid costly selling fees.
 Selling a house comes with real estate commission, marketing costs, and legal fees.
 A buyout skips all of that.
-You save thousands and avoid the hassle.
+You save tens of thousands and avoid the hassle.

 - You gain full control of the asset.
-Owning the property outright means full say over what happens next.
-You can renovate, refinance, or sell when you want.
-No more joint decisions or negotiations.
+Owning the home outright means you have complete say in what happens next.
+You can renovate, refinance, or sell on your own timeline with no need for joint decisions or negotiations.

-- You protect long-term capital growth.
-If the property is in a growth area, keeping it could be a smart financial move.
-You retain full benefit from any value increase.
-Over time, this could significantly boost your net worth.
+- You retain all future capital growth – If the property is in a high-growth area, keeping it could be a very smart financial move.
+By staying as the sole owner, you’ll reap 100% of any future increase in value, which can significantly boost your net worth over time.

-- You maintain stability after separation.
-A home is more than bricks—it’s a foundation.
-Keeping it offers emotional and financial stability.
-That’s vital after a major life change.
+- You maintain stability after separation – A home is more than just bricks and mortar; it represents security and familiarity.
+Keeping your home can provide both emotional comfort and financial stability, which is vital after a major life change.

 Cons of Buying Out Your Partner From The House

-- You need to qualify for the loan solo – Banks assess your income and debt without your ex’s help.
-This can make it harder to borrow the full amount.
-You may need a larger deposit or strong credit to qualify.
+- You must qualify for a new loan on your own – Lenders will assess your income, expenses, and debts based on a single income now.
+This can make it harder to borrow the full amount needed.
+You might need a bigger deposit or an excellent credit history to get approved.

 - A property valuation is still required – You’ll need a formal valuation to determine how much to pay.
-This can cost time and money.
-And sometimes the value may surprise both of you.
+This is a straightforward process but comes with a fee (usually a few hundred dollars) and can take some time.
+Sometimes the valuation may surprise both of you – for better or worse.

-- It can be hard to agree on what’s fair – One of you may feel entitled to more.
-Valuations, emotional ties, and financial contributions often clash.
-That’s why having a mediator or legal support can help.
+- It can be hard to agree on what’s fair – One of you might feel you deserve a larger share than the other.
+Personal feelings, differing valuations, and past financial contributions can all clash when determining a buyout figure.
+This is why having a mediator or legal advisor involved can be very helpful to reach an agreement.

 Need Help Deciding?

-Buying out your ex can be a smart move—but only if the numbers stack up.
-At Hunter Galloway, we help Australians just like you understand the pros and cons based on your unique situation.
+Buying out your ex can be a smart move — but only if the numbers stack up.
+At Hunter Galloway, we’ve helped many Australians in similar situations weigh the pros and cons based on their unique circumstances.

 Let’s run the numbers and help you move forward with clarity.
-Call us on 1300 088 065 to start your free loan assessment now.
+Call us on 1300 088 065 to begin your free loan assessment now.

 Jurisdiction Matters: Why Your State Affects The Buyout Process